nilpunch/soft-math/README.md

-# soft-math - Work in progress
+# soft-math - On Hold

 Unity package.
 Deterministic math library for online games and more.
 Based on software floating point implementation.
 Does not reference Unity Engine, so it could be used in a regular C# project.